Why Creative Ecosystems Matter More Than Personal Brands

 alive

-And in doing so, you resist the systems that taught you to exhaust yourself for validation or visibility.
+And in doing so, you quietly resist systems that taught you to exhaust yourself for visibility or validation.
 Your work becomes a contribution, not a commodity.
 Your creativity becomes a relationship, not a resource.
-Your business becomes a home, not a hierarchy.
+Your business becomes a place of belonging rather than a hierarchy.

 Until next time,